KavanBrahmbhatt0910/AvailableOnline/README.md

-# Movies Ocean
+# CineStream

-**Movies Ocean** is a cloud-based web application that allows users to stream movies over the internet.
+**CineStream** is a cloud-based web application that allows users to stream movies over the internet.
 The system is designed with scalability, security, and high availability in mind using AWS services.

 ## Features